macbuse/macbuse.github.io/covid.md

 - unvaccinated at 23.1 (20.3, 25.8)
 - (positive defined as N gene Ct less than 37 or both N gene and E gene positive,

 Based on this and the guidelines below  the viral load is 10**(1.5) ~ 30 times higher.
+I find this a little hard to believe given the CDC Massachusetts study.

 [Paper](https://elifesciences.org/articles/64683) Ct threshold values, a proxy